Micke-K/IntuneManagement/README.md

 * Removed support for AzureRM

 **New features**
-* Support for Az module
+* Support for Az module for Azure objects (Conditional access, Company Branding and MDM/MAM settings)
+* Reload - Reloads all modules

 **Fixes**
 * Allow more than 9 Conditional Access policies.
 Issue [#5](https://github.com/Micke-K/IntuneManagement/issues/5)